Uncategorized

 • Long paragraphs

-Tailor your resume according to the job role.
-A backend resume should highlight backend skills.
+A backend developer resume should highlight backend skills.

 Step 8: Improve Communication Skills